ernestoBocini/ernestoBocini.github.io/_pages/awards.md

 ![Image Description](/images/unibologo.svg){: width="100px"}

 The Award celebrates the pinnacle of excellence among students at University of Bologna.
-This prestigious accolade acknowledges the top 10 graduates in each subject area, considering their exceptional dedication and accomplishments in both academics and community service. [[Certificate]]
+This prestigious accolade acknowledges the top 10 graduates in each subject area, considering their exceptional dedication and accomplishments in both academics and community service. [[Certificate/Desktop/]](/files/Unibo-Merit-Award.pdf)

 ---